roman-corgi/corgidrp/docs/source/data_formats/astrom.rst

 DQ HDU array: (c)
 Below is an example.

+Note that there might be multiple/different number of header keywords describing the on-sky position of the input data used to make the calibration depending on the number of dithers/observed fields.

 +-------+------------------+----------+----------------------+
 | Index | Name             | Datatype | Array Size           |
 +=======+==================+==========+======================+